Trusted Origins for iFrame embedding

 You’ve now enabled an Okta sign-in experience or an Okta-protected resource in an iFrame.

-Follow the instructions 1-5 in Procedure 1.
+Follow the instructions 1-5 in 1.
+Embed an Okta sign-in page or Okta resource in an iFrame.

 Back in the Add Origin dialog, check the Allows iFrame embedding of the Okta End-User Dashboard box.